BartekB94/03-ImgSlider-js-events/README.md

 ###   Features
 - choosing group of images and displaying them as a slider
 - changing image by clicking "Next/Previous" button
-- photos are switched automatically as a slide show
+- images are changing automatically as a slide show

 ---